1. These terms

 3.1 When the contract commences.
 A contract will come into existence between you and us when, upon your request for a specific treatment offered by us, an initial consultation appointment detailing date and time (“the Initial Consultation”) is provided to you by us.
 Your request and our provision of the Initial Consultation may be provided verbally (in person or by telephone) or in writing.

 3.2 DEPOSIT required.
-You will be required to provide a deposit with your request for a specific treatment in order to secure the Initial Consultation.
+You will be required to provide a deposit with your request for a specific treatment in order to secure the Initial Consultation and booking any further appointment.
 The deposit will usually be the sum of £50 but, depending on the costs of the treatment, we reserve the right to request a higher sum.
 The exact amount of deposit payable will be confirmed at the time of booking.
-The deposit is non-refundable except where the circumstances in clauses 6.2(a), 6.2(b) or 7.2 apply.

 3.3 Additional deposit requirements.
 In the situation where you fail to attend the Initial Consultation, a further consultation date may be requested by you.
 However, it is at our sole discretion whether or not a further consultation appointment is provided and, unless 24 hours’ notice is given in accordance with clause 7.2(a), you will be required to pay a further deposit to secure that appointment.
 The level of the further deposit will be at our sole discretion.